 All aquaria and enclosures shall have the owner’s name and seining license number attached while in use.

 A seining license holder shall allow Department personnel to inspect live baitfish and all aquaria and enclosures used to hold live baitfish during reasonable hours.
 If an inspection discloses species of wildlife not authorized by the Department or an aquatic invasive species, the Department may order the wildlife, including all fish in aquaria and enclosures, removed from Wyoming or destroyed.

 Wild caught live baitfish may be held indefinitely by the holder of a valid, unexpired seining license, but shall not be released, abandoned or allowed to escape.

-A seining license holder shall not sell live baitfish without first possessing a valid live baitfish dealer’s license.
+A seining license holder shall not sell, trade, barter or broker live baitfish without first possessing a valid live baitfish dealer’s license.

 A seining license holder shall be allowed to give live baitfish to other anglers in his or her fishing party for use only when the seining license holder is present.
 All live baitfish shall be returned to the seining licensee while not in use, and shall remain in the wild caught live baitfish possession area listed on the seining license.